-Dynamic heatmaps will take your qualitative research up a notch by visualizing how your visitors scroll, where they click and which areas of a page they avoid.
+Dynamic Heatmaps will take your qualitative research up a notch by visualizing how your visitors scroll, where a user clicks, and which areas of a page they avoid.

-Let’s take a look at how dynamic heatmaps can help with conversion rate optimization (CRO) efforts on your website.
+Let’s take a look at how dynamic heatmaps can help with on your website.

 What are heatmaps?